safaa-alnabulsi/docker-tutorial/05-multi-container-fib-calculator-app/README.md

         PGPASSWORD the password from step 2
         PGHOST: copy from aws console -> RDS
         PGPORT: use default or copy from aws console -> RDS

+After each commit, travis pipeline will deploy the app.

 _Note_: in production, we use cloudformation to create all of the above.

 _Note_: